Ibanez14/Autofac/README.md

-# Testing.Practise.Autofac
-Getting familiar with autofac
+# Autofac by Tim Corey